 Did you know that water freezes from the top to the bottom?
 For this reason we recommend that you carry your water bottles upside down (lid securely shut!) on cold days.
 That way you can access drinking water even if the upper half of the liquid is frozen.

-Finally, if you have any questions, please give us a shout or hit us up in the comments section.
-We’d love to chat with you – about the gear, your plans, or just your excitement over the upcoming trip.
+Finally, if you have any questions, please give us a shout by hitting the contact button at the top, or hit us up in the comments section.
+We’d love to chat with you – about the gear, your plans, or just your excitement after reading about this awesome trek!

 We can’t wait to see you in Annapurna!